prakhar21/TechViz-TheDataScienceGuy-VideoList/README.md

 # TechViz - The Data Science Guy (Video List)
 This repository contains structured list for all the videos from the youtube channel [TechViz-The Data Science Guy](https://www.youtube.com/c/TechVizTheDataScienceGuy).
-Not only that, but here i plan to regularly update other meta details as well that are part of YT creator's dashboard :wink:   __Happy Learning!__ :smile:
+Not only that, but here i plan to regularly _(weekly)_ update other meta details as well that are part of YT creator's dashboard :wink:   __Happy Learning!__ :smile:

 ```diff
 - Last Updated on 29th November, 2020